nohe427/place-tools-genkit/README.md

 `currentAirQuality` and `currentTimeAtLocation` both depend heavily on the geocoding utility to convert a place to latitude and longitude coordinates.
-When constructing your flow, just remember to include `geocode` in the tool list for your flows.
+When constructing your flow, just remember to include `geocoder` in the tool list for your flows.
 Gemini handles the rest!

 # Additional Info